codefresh-io/venona/charts/cf-runtime/README.md

 ⚠️⚠️⚠️ BREAKING CHANGE ⚠️⚠️⚠️

-7.0.0 release adds image digests to all images in default values, for example
+7.0.0 release adds image digests to all images in default values, for example:

 ```yaml
 runtime: